ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ## 🔨 Construction of individual files

-Before you render your first customized report, familiarize yourself with the construction of the individual files in the template:
+Before you render your first customized report, it is best to familiarize yourself with the construction of the individual template files.
+You can skip this section if you want to render your reports immediately.

 ### 1. Index

-The index.qmd file must exist if you are using a book template in Quarto, as this template does; index.qmd of this project consists of the following components:
+The index.qmd file must exist if you are using a book template in Quarto, as is the case with this template; index.qmd of this project consists of the following components:

 - The **YAML header** with:
   - `subtitle`: the subtitle.
 You set part of this further in the yml